 What does this mean?
 Simply that the statement collect interface output used when creating the record is not supported.
 This is a serious limitation as it is this line that helps capture the output interface for a traffic conversation.
 You need to remove that line from the flow record configuration and then attach the flow record to the interface.
 Result: Only the IN traffic across the interface is captured and not the OUT traffic.

 Now, let’s have a look at the bug.
 I would not call it a bug, actually, but an issue of providing a clearer statement.
 The scenario is:

 “could not be added to interface due to invalid sub-traffic type: 0”

 Makes no sense?
-This, I hope Cisco will change to a show the same error as with input monitor.
-But more than that, I hope Cisco will arrange to get records with collect interface output statement working on Cisco 4500 as the lack of support for this takes away the capability to view OUT traffic for an interface.
-Let us hope for the best.
+I hope Cisco will change this to a show the same error as with the input monitor.
+But, more than that, I hope Cisco will arrange to get records with the collect interface output statement working on Cisco 4500 as the lack of support for this takes away the capability to view OUT traffic for an interface.
+Let’s hope for the best.